 Full details of the company's financial position can be found in the financial statements.
-The sole funding source of the company is investment income.
-The company does not fund raise from the public.
+The sole funding source of the company is its investments and investment income.
+The company does not fund raise from the public, nor does it use volunteers.